 He says the rest are “ignorant, obtuse, unoriginal, boring, or forgettable”.
 Don’t despair because Jon offers solutions to succeed by “being you”.
 It’s his way of being him and how he tells it.

-The Words You Use
+The Words You Use in Blog Posts

 We need to captivate, enchant, seduce and inspire and, if we sell anything, persuade too.
-That sounds like a tall order doesn’t it, but the words we use can really help us achieve this.
+That sounds like a tall order doesn’t it, but the words we use can really help us do this.
 Use powerful, hypnotic, kick-ass words.
 I just did.
 I hope you’re convinced 🙂

 If you’re unsure of what words to use refer to the lists here:

 - 50 Trigger Words and Phrases for Powerful Multimedia Content, by Bryan Clark, and 317 Power Words That’ll Instantly Make You a Better Writer by talk about words that evoke strong feelings such as anger, greed, revenge, betrayal and powerlessness as well as hope, passion and urgency.
 Relating to negative feelings is a technique often used by marketers .
-They empathize with readers problems, show they understand, and then present them with a solution (to purchase).
+They empathize with readers problems, show they understand, and then present them with a solution (to buy).
 You often see these type of words in “Killer Headlines” followed by the suggested “cure”.

 - For Positive, less sales like words, I extracted these from a couple of other lists.